Queer as Folk season 1: cast, trailer and everything we know about the reboot

 - Judy (Juliette Lewis): a single mom who is more of a friend than a parent to her teenager.

-The Queer as Folk trailer proves to be quite riveting as there are several nuances in the Peacock series one won't be able to find in previous iterations of the show.
+The Queer as Folk trailer proves to be quite riveting as there are several nuances in the Peacock show one won't be able to find in previous iterations of the series.

 How to watch Queer as Folk season 1